 This mentality isn't new.
 That's made clear in Thornton O'glove's Quality of Earnings, which was published in the 1980s -- before the Internet made so much information easily available to investors.

-Even beyond frequent conflicts of interest often found on Wall Street, O'glove notes investors' tendencies to be overly optimistic and dismissive of -- or, worse, infuriated by -- bearish takes on their favorite stocks.
+Even beyond the frequent conflicts of interest often found on Wall Street, O'glove notes investors' tendencies to be overly optimistic and dismissive of -- or worse, infuriated by -- bearish takes on their favorite stocks.